 One of ORP’s main objectives is to rescue and rehabilitate as many injured sea turtles as possible.
 Sea turtles often suffer devastating injuries from entanglement in or ingestion of marine debris, swallowing fishing hooks, boat strikes, or from being kept inappropriately as a pet, often in freshwater.
 Sadly we cannot save them all, but we do our best!

-The Olive Ridley Project (ORP) operates two sea turtle rescue and rehabilitation facilities in the Maldives: The Marine Turtle Rescue Centre in Baa Atoll and a Sea Turtle Rehabilitation Centre in North Malé Atoll.
+We operate two sea turtle rescue and rehabilitation facilities in the Maldives: The Marine Turtle Rescue Centre in Baa Atoll and a Sea Turtle Rehabilitation Centre in North Malé Atoll.
 We provide veterinary care and rehabilitation facilities for injured sea turtles rescued across the country.

 Rescuing Injured Sea Turtles

 Resort marine biologists, divers, snorkelers and boat crews find most of our patients entangled in marine debris or just floating on the surface.
 With injuries too severe for immediate release many of them would not survive without treatment.

 The Olive Ridley Project Code of Conduct is readily and freely available to all resorts, local islands and marine biologists to improve how turtles are rescued by members of the public that find them.
 Our team often visits resorts to offer training to boat crews and staff on how best to rescue and release a turtle or identify when they are in need of care.
 Our resident veterinarian is always on call to receive video calls about the state of a rescued turtle and advise whether it needs to come to the centre for assessment and treatment.